-In this week's pro tip, local pro Jason Rudolph, explains why and how to practice a critical part of the short game.
+In this week's pro tip, golf pro Jason Rudolph, explains why and how to practice a critical part of the short game.
 If you want to shoot lower scores and practice like a pro, then read on.
 A typically under-estimated part of every golfer’s game is the short game.
 Practiced ability in pitching, chipping and putting is what always separates decent players from the really good players.
 After spending over five years at Torrey Pines Golf Course watching and talking to numerous PGA Tour players, I can say that this is the one area of their game that they work on the most.
-The best comment I
+The best comment

 In a round of golf, more strokes are played with the putter than any other club.
 Most people know they need to practice putting, but the challenge is with how and what exactly to practice.
 In his book, Dave Pelz’s Putting Games, Dave Pelz outlines how golfers should go about assessing their overall putting skills and playing a number of games (or drills) focused on improving areas of weakness.
 For this edition of the KC Golfer Magazine Pro Tip, we spent some time with his book to give you a feel for how it can make you a better putter.
 His book starts off